 The alarm is raised and latched if the MPC system indicates a primary feedback device failure.

-Note: there is no clear, immediate indication available from the CU352 to the RTU that the MPC considers all installed discharge pressure gauges to have failed.
+Note: there is no clear, immediate indication available from the CU352 to the RTU that the MPC considers all installed discharge pressure transmitters to have failed.
 The RTU can only detect this failure using alarm/warning codes provided by the MPC system.

 The RTU can detect that the MPC considers all installed discharge pressure transmitters to have failed while the CU352 is operating in a pressure control mode if the code in the alarm or warning register is 89 (as per “Signal fault, primary sensor” alarm in the MPC Alarms and Warnings table below).